 Among distinguished sociologists, George Ritzer is Professor of Sociology at the University of Maryland, where he has been named Distinguished Scholar-Teacher.
 He has served as Chair of the American Sociological Association's Sections on Theoretical Sociology and Organizations and Occupations.
-His major areas of interest are sociological theories and the sociology of work.
-His main theoretical interests lie in metatheory as well as in the theory of rationalization.
+George Ritzer's major areas of interest are sociological theories and the sociology of work.
+George Ritzer's main theoretical interests lie in metatheory as well as in the theory of rationalization.
 In metatheory he has written Matatheorizing in Sociology (1991) and earlier books Sociology: A Multiple Paradigm Science (1975, 1980) and Toward an Integrated Sociological Paradigm (1981).
 He has written a number of books on rationalization such as Expressing America.

 A critique of the Global credit Card Society (1996), The McDonaldization of Society (1996), The McDonaldization Thesis: Explorations and Extensions (1998) and Enchanting a Disenchanted World: Revolutionizing the Means of Consumption (1999).